Ramona, Kansas

 Ramona is a city in Marion County, Kansas, United States.
 As of the 2020 census, the population of the city was 78.
+The city name is a Spanish name.
 It is located southwest of Herington next to a railroad.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Ramona.

 The city name Ramona is a Spanish name.
 Land ownership of the Ramona area dates back when the area belonged to Spain.
 Manuel De Lisa, a New Orleans merchant, petitioned his government for a large land grant in the Ramona area on July 16, 1799.

 In 1887, the Chicago, Kansas and Nebraska Railway built a main line from Herington through Ramona to Pratt.
 In 1888, this line was extended to Liberal.
 Later, it was extended to Tucumcari, New Mexico and El Paso, Texas.
 It foreclosed in 1891 and taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 A post office was established in Ramona on August 9, 1887.